TheKnowles/MariaDB4j/README.md

 The only current way to get this to work is to use installed binaries on the host system.
 This fork aims to create and maintain a 2.7.x release series to account for the above aforementioned issues.

 Linux support is tested.
 Windows support is tested.
-OSX support is not provided.
+OSX support is now available starting with version 2.7.3.
 Best effort will be made to maintain upstream updates as applicable.

 Compatability Chart